AlgoDoggo/algomint_hackalgo/README.md

 This contract is a foundation.
 If and when the aforementioned marketplaces upgrade their logic, we will be able to add atomic, start-to-end smart routing in this contract.

+### Installation

+`npm install router_hackalgo`

+NodeJs must be installed on your machine as well as Python.
+When a quote is routed to Tinyman, the module needs to retrieve the LogicSig of the corresponding Tinyman pool.
+Node will spawn a child process and run the python script from the Tinyman py sdk to get it.

 ### Usage and high level explanation

 First instantiate a router class with the relevant trading pairs and your mnemo